 12.)
 Date connected: For SolarEdge systems look on the dashboard of your monitoring site.
 Others, enter the date of the email ASE sent you forwarding your CMP Certificate of Completion (CoC).
 If you can’t find the email, give us a call.

 16.)
 Array Type: Enter “fixed” for roof and stationary ground mounts.
-Enter “dual-axis” (tilts and rotates) for those of you with pole-mounted trackers.
+Enter “dual-axis” (tilts and rotates) if you have a pole-mounted tracker.

 17.)
 Array tilt: This is the angle (in degrees) of your array.
 Enter 35 degrees for fixed ground mounts.
 Enter “tracking” if you have a tracker.
 If you have a Helioscope design, see “Field Segments” under the “Tilt” column.
 Roof-mounted systems – if you know the pitch of your roof, see the graphic below, showing standard roof pitches converted to degrees:

 19.)
 Inverter Size: See your ASE contract, Summary of Major Equipment table.
-The inverter model number contains a number (for example, SE7600H-US is a 7,600 watt inverter).
+The inverter model number contains a number that corresponds to the size (for example, SE7600H-US is a 7,600 watt inverter).
 This can also be found in the design report from Helioscope or Aurora, or labeled on the side of your inverter.